jsigao/prioritree/inst/extdata/tool_input/about.md

-# PrioriTree: Setting up BEAST Discrete-Biogeographic Analyses with Visualized Priors and Assessing Their Impact
+# PrioriTree: Setting up BEAST Discrete-Geographic Analyses with Visualized Priors and Assessing Their Impact
 An interactive web utility to help researchers specify priors in input files for---and process output files from---analyses of discrete biogeographic history performed using the `BEAST`.

 ## Manual